geoalgo/slurmpilot/README.md

 ### Scheduling python jobs

-If you want to schedule directly a Python jobs, you can also do:
+If you want to schedule directly a Python job, you can also do:

 ```python
 jobinfo = JobCreationInfo(